alexiuasse/django-system-iuasse/README.md

 # Django System Iuasse

-Django Iuasse System is a system that aims to run a small business.
+Django Iuasse System is a system that aims to run a small tech business, that make web services (like one page, web system, application mobile with backend and so on).

+#### Few Considerations

+1. My main language is not english, so i am 100% sure that has some language errors.
+2. Some models name are not really well designed (but it works).
+3. The default localization are only made from english to pt_BR.
+4. There are always some improvement to be made.
+5. Use this project to learn more about Django, i am not an expert but i put everything that i know in this project.
+(It's ain't much, but it's honest work.)

 ## Quick Tutorial